Iterative-Insights/ledger_sample/README.md

 ## Using Vite for Front End Development

-This project utilizes [Vite](https://vitejs.dev/) for an optimized development experience.
-Vite serves as a build tool that significantly improves the frontend development workflow by providing features like:
+This project utilizes [Vite](https://vitejs.dev/) for packaging and optimizing the front end assets.

-- Fast Hot Module Replacement (HMR)
-- Out-of-the-box support for TypeScript, JSX, CSS and more
-- Efficient bundling for production

 To install Vite, run the following from the project directory:
 ```